 As I admired the sunset from the hill above Golden Gate bridge, the city of San Francisco glittered far away in the dying light.
-This is one of the great cities that everybody recognize without even visiting it.
+This is one of those great cities that everybody recognize without even visiting it.

 Golden Gate bridge, San Francisco Sunset above the Golden Gate bridge.